redhatNORDICS/consulting-lab/README.md

 ## Setup you environment in inventory/labenv

-Were trying out the concept of merging two files to become a flattend inventory.
+Were trying out the concept of merging two files to become a flattened inventory.
 It consists of two parts: the `inventory/labenv` and the `inventory/connections`.

 `inventory/labenv` is in the YAML format, which allows us to add lists and dicts in a nicer way than INI files.
 For some it's nicer to keep the whole environment within one file, instead of spreading it out over group_vars and host_vars.